 Norwegian – Culture/Adventure

 Study in Norway!
-Through this course you experience Norway, Norwegian culture and language in an exiting and adventurous way.
-We travel through all of Norway and visit the most famous sights.
+Through this course you`ll experience Norway, Norwegian culture and language in an exiting and adventurous way.
+We`ll travel through all of Norway and visit the most famous sights.
 You’ll experience the roaring oceans at Grønningen Lighthouse in the south, and the spectacular Northern lights in Lofoten.

 About the course

 Do you want to learn Norwegian language and experience Norwegian culture?

 Our goal is for you to be able to speak and understand Norwegian according to your own standards through suggestopedi, a quick learning method.
 You will learn about Norwegian culture, history, geography and society through exhibitions and by travelling and experiencing Norway first hand.
-This year will be a ten months long adventure.
+This year will be a nine months long adventure.

-Elverum Folkehøgskole is an unique boarding school for students finished with high school.
+Elverum Folkehøgskole is an unique boarding school for students that have finished high school.
 It offers Norwegian academic and nonacademic courses to all its students.
-The school is a one year course with most of its students being between the ages of 18 to 24.
-The majority of students come from all parts of Norway, but others have come from the United States, Europe and other countries all over the world.
+The school is a one year course with most of its students being between the ages of 18 and 24.
+The majority of our students comes from all parts of Norway, except for the Norwegian cultur/adventure class, where there are students from all around the world.

 Create your own schedule.

 The Norwegian course emphasize the oral language.
 Students in the Norwegian course will have class several times a week along with other core subjects such as choir, group activities, discussions on world events, and seminars with the entire school.
 Other than that it is up to the student to create their own schedule.
 You can choose among 30 electives (valgfag) – including skiing and snowboarding, kick-boxing, art, digital photography, soccer and much more.

 You will be introduced to the Norwegian written language, but we emphasize the oral language.
 You will be able to try activities such as dog-sleding, canoing, skiing, snowboarding, white-water rafting and exploring the Norwegian untouched nature.
 You will learn about the most famous Norwegian composers, writers, painters and heroes.
 Norwegian society and industry is also part of the program.